lucchesilorenzo/stockify/README.md

 ### 1. **Dashboard**

 - Real-time updates on key warehouse metrics.
-- Track the total inventory value, low-stock products, pending orders, and total products in stock.
+- Track the total inventory value, low-stock products, shipped orders, and total products in stock.
 - Activity logs displaying recent actions, such as order creation and stock updates.

 ![Stockify 1 Screenshot](screenshots/stockify-1.png)

 ### 2. **Orders**

+- Place new orders for new products.
-- Place orders for products already in inventory.
+- Place restock orders for products already in inventory.
 - View order status, receipts, and the total number of orders placed in the current month and week.
-- See the total value of each order.

 ![Stockify 2 Screenshot - Dark Mode](screenshots/stockify-2.png)